Notoriousjoshyb/DERO-Docs/docs/developer/dvm.md

 -   uint64 supports following logical operators >, >= , <, <=, == , !=
 -   string supports only + operator. string support concatenation with a uint64.
 -   string supports ==, != logical operators.
--   All DVM variables are mandatory to define and are initialized to default values namely 0 and â€œâ€.
+-   All DVM variables are mandatory to define and are initialized to default values namely 0 and "".

 A SC execution must return 0 to persist any changes made during execution.
 During execution, no panics should occur.